Skip to main content

 // ...

 Step 3.
-Adding To Do List into the app
+Add the To Do List into the app

-To add the component into the app, open the App.vue file and replace the default code with the following one:
+To add the component into the app, open App.vue and replace the default code with the following snippet:

 <script>